Generic Name: ritonavir (ri-TOE-na-vir)

 - Diabetes patients - Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including liver function, cholesterol, and triglyceride levels, may be performed while you use ritonavir.
+- Lab tests may be performed while you use ritonavir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ritonavir while you are pregnant.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or ritonavir to the baby.